claws-scot/claws-scot.github.io/quadtree-structure.md

   <div class="equation__number">(2)</div>
 </div>

 <p>where `m_p` is the mass of chemical substance (in grams) represented by a single particle.
-The dictionary keys are given in the following Listing:</p>
+The object instantiation is given in the following Listing:</p>

 ```python
 # Quadtree structure